askeralim/vertx/README.md

 Waiting for the weekend to fix issues and share here.

 -->Running application using node.js here [ChatApp in React.js running in Docker](https://github.com/askeralim/node-react-socket.io-docker-compose/tree/master/ChatApp-docker-compose-dev)
---> ChatApp devoloped using Vue.js [https://github.com/askeralim/node-vuejs-typescript-vuex-redis-docker-compose]
+--> ChatApp devoloped using Vue.js [ChatApp in Vue.js running in Docker][https://github.com/askeralim/node-vuejs-typescript-vuex-redis-docker-compose]